counterfactual/monorepo/packages/playground-server/README.md

 ## Usage

 For the server to operate successfully, it must have access to funds which it uses to deploy multisignature wallet contracts and collateralize channels.
-You can follow the [funding](#Funding-the-Hub-Account-for-Playground-Testing) instructions.
+To fund the server, follow the [funding](#Funding-the-Hub-Account-for-Playground-Testing) instructions.
 Once the server's ETH account is funded, you can start the server by running:

 ```shell
 yarn start